jckouame/EclipseTrainingSlides/slides.md

 <br><br>
 - A DSF-GDB session instantiates its services
     - We haven't hooked into a DSF-GDB session (yet)
-    - We need to manager our new service ourselves
+    - We need to manage our new service ourselves
     - Remember <code>addSessionStartedListener()</code> and friends?

 ---